leandog/til/replacingTextInAFileWithRuby.md

 ```

 `-p` means keep looping while there's something in `$_`.
 In our case that's text in a file and files in a list.

 `-i` means edit this file in place

-`-i.bak` means edit in place and make a backup with a bak extension
+`-i.bak` means edit in place and make a backup with a bak extension (optional if you're brave!)

 `-e` means run the next line.
 In this context that means run this command over and over until there's no more input.

 `"gsub(/old/, 'new')"` means replace old with new.
 Google "ruby gsub" if you need more info.

 `*.config` means do this for all the *.config files in this folder.